Photo: Andriy Popov/ 123RF

-The reactive mode is not inherently bad.
-In fact, it is a very powerful feature that has tremendous survival value.
-It is what happens in fight-or-flight, i.e. when the sympathetic nervous system is activated.
-This is a knee-jerk reaction that has developed in all animals to help us survive in case of clear and present danger.
+Reactivity has tremendous survival value.
+It is what happens in fight-or-flight, i.e., when the sympathetic nervous system is activated.
+This automatic reaction has developed in all animals to help us survive in case of clear and present danger.

 Now, how do we do this?
-Of course, it helps to have an awareness of this process, and the intention to shift from a reactive mode.
+Of course, it helps to have the intention to make the shift.
 It helps, but it isn’t nearly enough.
-Because we are talking about overriding a very powerful mechanism, one that has been reinforced by millions of years of evolution.
+We are talking about overriding a potent mechanism, one that has been reinforced by millions of years of evolution.
 This mechanism enables us to mobilize enormous amounts of energy in the service of survival when we face what we perceive as a significant threat.

 You put the lens on the tip of a finger, and you start moving the index finger toward your eye.

 You automatically close your eyelids as the finger is approaching.
 You are doing this even though you’re moving your index slowly.
 And, of course, you know that this is not an attack on your eye.

 So you need to pull down the lower eyelid with one finger of the hand that has the lens, and pull up the upper eyelid with the other hand, to keep the eye open.

 You notice that the eye tends to close despite the fingers holding the eyelids open.
 This reaction is happening even though the movement of your finger toward your eye is slow and controlled.

 Fortunately, this operation becomes more natural over time, as your mind learns from experience that there is no risk.